 That extendable quality is founded on a unique perspective, one that doesn’t rely too heavily on a big name or a massive bonus.
 “For us,” Levy says, “talent must be supportive of the theme.
 This isn’t about putting the biggest celebrity we can find in front of our campaign.
 This is about leveraging talent very strategically to support the message.
 Each one of the performers in our spot satisfies a specific role, which identifies a human behaviour in and around betting, hopefully in an entertaining way.”

 It’s certainly a new approach compared to existing ad spots in the sportsbook market, particularly stateside.
 Levy again emphasises the need for bettors to be the focus.
 “The talent is there to support the bettors.
 The heroes of our campaign are bettors.”

 Still, the personas portrayed by Lee, Dee and Essman have some staying power.
 But they’re not the be-all and end-all.
 When asked if he might have other personas or characters in mind, Levy kept the response vague: “We had to whittle it down, look at what worked for production and point to a number of personas or scenarios we could lean on.”

 In the future, we might see new characters emerge as the campaign continues.

 From theScore’s media platforms, to theScore Bet sportsbook, to the campaign itself, Levy wants to welcome casual and seasoned bettors alike.

-“theScore’s app is a personalized product,” he says.
+“theScore’s app is a personalised product,” he says.
 “It’s as deep and robust as you want it to be.
-You want to go down a total rabbit hole about your favorite college team?
+You want to go down a total rabbit hole about your favourite college team?
 We’ve got you covered.
 You just want top-level Leafs and Raptors scores?
 We can do that, too.
 To have a campaign that felt equally approachable was important to us.”

 As of this writing, theScore Bet sportsbook and casino is now open for pre-registration ahead of the Ontario launch.